shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 ## Transmission

-Once a valid service endpoint is available, the message enters the transmission stage1.
+Once a valid service endpoint is available, the message enters the transmission stage[^20].
 The implementation will now, for a reasonable amount of time (which is again at least one hour for routine messages, employing exponential back off), attempt to deliver the message to the remote participant.

+[^20]: For messages containing non-public information, this stage transition may also include encryption of message sections using the public encryption key of the remote participant.

-Messages are sent using a HTTP POST operation with the text/xml1 content type, the UTF8 character set and content-length indication.
+Messages are sent using a HTTP POST operation with the text/xml[^21] content type, the UTF8 character set and content-length indication.
 The request URI depends on the USEF implementation level and host name listed in DNS by the recipient.
 For USEF 2019 and the host `example.com`, it will be https://example.com/USEF/2019/SignedMessage.

+[^21]:
+    The USEF specification uses XML, since this format is already widely used in the rather conservative energy market, and enjoys wide and mature tooling support (particularly in the area of schema authoring and validation).
+    Unlike other XML-based initiatives (such as WS-*), lightweight implementations are considered key, and alternate serialization formats (such as JSON) should be viable as well, despite being out of scope of this specification.
+    If any such alternate message formats are implemented, fallback to XML must be provided as needed, or such implementations will not be USEF-compliant.

-Message content consists of a simple wrapper message, specified as SignedMessage in the USEF XML XSD, available for download from the public USEF web site2 at https://usef.info/schema/2019and documented in section 4.2
+Message content consists of a simple wrapper message, specified as SignedMessage in the USEF XML XSD, available for download from the public USEF web site[^22] at https://usef.info/schema/2019and documented in section 4.2
 All usual protocol conventions should be followed during this stage.
 For example, when using HTTP version 1.1, redirects (responses with status code 3xx) should be honored in order to support load balancing.
 Any server errors (responses with status code 5xx), unknown response status codes,  and connection timeouts and resets should be considered temporary failures and delivery should be re-attempted later within the timeout period.
-Only client success or failure messages (responses with status code 200 or a non-ambiguous3 4xx status code, respectively) should be considered final.
+Only client success or failure messages (responses with status code 200 or a non-ambiguous[^23] 4xx status code, respectively) should be considered final.
 This is standard HTTP 1.1 behavior, as fully described in IETF RFC 2616 [7].

+[^22]: Please note that USEF makes no warranties whatsoever as to the uninterrupted availability of its web site, and that production services should not rely on the schema being hosted at this location for purposes such as validation: a local copy should be used instead.

+[^23]: The prime example of an ambiguous HTTP status code is 404 Not Found: since this is commonly returned by front-end servers in case of temporary back-end issues, USEF implementations are encouraged to consider this a temporary error.:

 ## Error handling